When is Succession season 3 released? Cast, trailer and latest news

 When is Succession season three's release date?
 Who is in Succession's cast? **Contains spoilers for seasons one and two**

+Anticipation is building for season three of HBO’s hit media dynasty drama Succession with production underway and news emerging that a number of recurring characters will have permanent roles in the new season.

-Despite their being no official confirmation, it appears that production is underway on season three of the HBO sensation and multiple Emmy Award-Winning drama, Succession.
+Although there has been no official confirmation, it appears that filming is advanced on season three of the drama that dominated the 2020 Emmy Awards, winning seven honours from 18 nominations.

+Deadline reports that three recurring characters – Willa Ferreyra (Justine Lupe), Karl Muller (David Rasche) and Fisher Stevens (Hugo Baker) – will become regulars in season three.

 A New Yorker writer has spotted Succession production vehicles at a filming location in the city, while Succession cast member J. Smith-Cameron, who plays Gerri Kellman, also confirmed filming had started on season three in late November.